boxboat/training-labs/labs-09.md

 docker image pull ${node1_ip}:5000/busybox:latest
 ```

-You may need to adjust the IP address to match the IP of node1 (the IP for
-each instance is shown in the web interface).
-Docker will give you an error
-indicating that the server needs to be configured with HTTPS (TLS).
-Why does
+Docker will give you an error indicating that the server needs to be configured
-this work for localhost?
-Check the docker engine's configuration for
+with HTTPS (TLS).
+Why does this work for localhost?
+Check the docker engine's
-registries:
+configuration for registries:

 ```
 docker info --format '{{.RegistryConfig.InsecureRegistryCIDRs}}'